Sebastián Yatra: 2018–2019: Mantra and Fantasia

-Yatra released the album Mantra on May 18, 2018.
-On the album's title, he explained, “My mantra are my songs.
-It takes you to that good energy with whatever you’re listening to.
+Yatra released the album Mantra on 18 May 2018.
+On the album's title, he explained, "My mantra are my songs.
+It takes you to that good energy with whatever you're listening to.
 All these songs have these positive vibes, especially in the lyrics.
-They’re just sharing love."
-In 2018, Yatra voiced the character Migo in the Spanish language version of the computer-animated film Smallfoot.
+They're just sharing love."
+In 2018, Yatra voiced the character Migo in the Spanish language version of the animated film Smallfoot.
 He released the single "Sutra" featuring Puerto Rican reggaeton artist Dalmata in March 2018, which also peaked at number 26 on the Billboard Hot Latin Songs.

 In December 2018, Yatra's single "Ya No Tiene Novio" featuring Mau y Ricky reached number one on the Billboard Latin Airplay chart.
-To promote the song, Yatra and Mau y Ricky publicized a "feud" between them to create attention around the track, with Yatra explaining, “It’s pretty crazy because the song blew up before it even came out.
-Instead of telling people it was awesome, we told everyone that the collaboration sucked and having everyone say, ‘Dude you guys messed up the song so bad.’”
+To promote the song, Yatra and Mau y Ricky publicized a "feud" between them to create attention around the track, with Yatra explaining, "It's pretty crazy because the song blew up before it even came out.
+Instead of telling people it was awesome, we told everyone that the collaboration sucked and having everyone say, 'Dude you guys messed up the song so bad.'"
 Artists Maluma, Zion Y Lennox, and J Balvin publicly commented on the "rivalry".
 The music video features a playful nod at the artificial feud, with the artists competing over love interests.

-In January 2019, Sebastián Yatra and Reik launched a collaborative work titled “Un Año” (one year).
+In January 2019, Sebastián Yatra and Reik launched a collaborative work titled "Un Año" (one year).
 The single was well-received by many Venezuelan migrants who identify the song lyrics with separations from families.
 The single was released alongside his new album Fantasía, which was released in April 2019.
 Despite releasing several reggaeton-influenced songs prior to releasing the album, the majority of the twelve tracks on Fantasía have been classified as ballads.
 Yatra commented, "I started my career as a balladeer.
 I listened to Luis Fonsi, Reik, Alex Ubago and Michael Bublé.
 I'm very grateful for all the urban things I've done but I did not want to lose my essence."
 Fantasía has been nominated for Best Latin Pop Album at the 62nd Annual Grammy Awards.